Trend macd

 This block calls out the data or conditions that could turn a technically weak signal into a usable one in a composite screen.
 Based on signal mechanics and the observed failure patterns above; individual combinations are not yet backtested.

 • Pair with volume confirmationMACD fires on a mathematical EMA relationship that ignores volume.
-A bullish crossover on heavy volume (2× 20d average) is a different population than one on thin volume.
-Volume-confirmation is the single most likely filter to rescue MACD bullish; it's also one we already have data for (daily_prices.volume).
-Implementing as a composite signal on the screen page would be straightforward.
+A bullish crossover on heavy volume (say 2x the 20-day average) is plausibly a different population than one on thin volume, and volume is already available on every chart in the platform.
+Implementing the conjunction as a composite screen is straightforward and discards the thin-volume majority by design.

 See also Why technical-only signals don't survive on their own for the broader argument.